Christian Brooks: 2018

 Brooks would return to rallycross with Dreyer & Reinbold Racing in 2018.
 He would compete in the newly formed Americas Rallycross Championship after the Global RallyCross Championship shut down at the end of 2017.
 He would finish second in the championship with four podiums in five races.

 Formula 4 United States Championship

 In 2019, Brooks would move up from karting to open-wheel racing driving for Jay Howard Driver Development in the Formula 4 United States Championship.
 Brooks would go on to have a competitive season with two wins and eight podiums finishing third in the championship.

 USF2000 Championship

 2020

 On March 7, 2020, it was announced that Brooks would make his USF2000 Championship debut driving for Exclusive Autosport.
 At the final round of the season in St. Petersburg, Brooks would qualify in pole position for the first time all year and go on to get his first win in the series.
 He would finish fifth in the championship.
-Brooks was Rookie of the year.
+Brooks won Rookie of the Year honors.